damienomurchu/cka-prep/acg_cka_course/content_notes/README.md

 - `default` namespace used when a namespace is not specified (if kube-context is not set)
 - `kube-system` namespace created by kubeadm
-- stacked etcd (on each control plane node) vs external etcd (etcd external to cluster)
+- `etcd` - stacked (on each control plane node) vs external (external to cluster)
+- `Kompose` - translates docker-compose files into k8s objects